Abril-JRA/spanishlanguageexercises/README.md

 - Add scoring and progress tracking for students.

 ## License
+## License

-This repository is licensed under the MIT License.
+This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).